mistabrando/bruinlyfe/README.md

 bruinlyfe
 =========
+Built with Chris Konstad http://github.com/chriskonstad

-Python scraper for UCLA menus and stuff
+Python scraper for UCLA menus

-Bcafe is still being worked on atm
+View the source of what is powers: https://github.com/chriskonstad/BruinLyfe-Java